Mobility Stretching Exercises

 Check below for all of our Mobility Exercises!

-How To Mobilize Properly
+How To Stretch Properly

-Mobility in the Mathias Method is utilized to increase joint range of motion through self-myofascial release techniques and active stretching.
+Mobility work in the Mathias Method is utilized to increase joint range of motion through self-myofascial release techniques and active stretching.

 When moving into tight positions, do so slowly and hold the tight position for 2 seconds before moving slightly back out.